dparedesh/RECAST-ttH-4top/README.md

 The tool consists of two steps:

 - `online_production`: It performs the preprocessing of the samples of simulated events: data cleaning and selection.
 It outputs the preprocessed sample, `offline_ntuple`.
 This step is done in parallel for the three mc16 campaigns, i.e. mc16a, mc16d, and mc16e.
-Apart of the simulated samples, it needs the input parameters defined in the next section.
+Apart from the simulated samples, it needs the input parameters defined in the next section.
+The tool used in this step can be found in this repo: https://github.com/dparedesh/baseline-selection-4tops

 - `interpretation`: It takes as input the `offline_ntuple` of the three mc16 campaigns, and the extra parameters explained in the next section.
-It will output the full statistical interpretation for the signal.
+It will output the full statistical interpretation of the signal.
+The tool used for this is the official version of [TRexFitter](https://github.com/liboyang0112/TRExFitter).

 # How to use the tool?